|

 This collection consists of one black and white photograph of an unidentified

+woman.
 Marvin Jones was born on February 26, 1882 near Cooke County, Texas.
-Educated at

-a olitician, and served on all three branches of the Federal Government.
+Texas, he was a lawyer, a politician, and served in all three branches of the

 Jones, Otto F.